Estate Planning, Part 4: What Can You Pass Down?

 Although Ally Bank doesn't offer services specifically designed for estate planning, part of our mission is to provide you with information that helps you make informed financial decisions.

 An estate plan can encompass just about anything you want.
 By planning ahead, you can take steps to protect your financial legacy and share it with your children and grandchildren.
 With an estate plan, a lot of the focus, naturally, is on assets such as stocks, bonds, property, and so forth.
 By writing a will, you can determine how these items are to be distributed once you're gone.
 But bank accounts usually are handled a little differently—and how you plan to manage these assets can help you streamline the process of passing your estate onto your heirs.

 Include Bank Accounts in Your Estate Plan.

 Bank products like certificates of deposit (CDs), money market, savings and checking accounts can be "titled" as a way to ensure that they automatically pass to the person you designate, without having to be part of a will.
 In addition, your bank accounts can help you make sure that your financial legacy remains intact for your heirs.
 Money kept in CDs and savings accounts probably will not decline in value in the same way that stocks might.
 When your money is in these accounts at a Federal Deposit Insurance Corporation (FDIC)-member bank, those funds are insured to the maximum amount allowed by law, so there is little risk to that portion of your financial estate.
 But your estate planning also should look beyond major financial assets.

 Dig Into the Details.

-Regardless of where you are in the estate-planning process, consider that Ally Bank offers a variety of banking products from checking to savings products and even IRAs—all at interest rates that are consistently among the most competitive in the country.
+Wherever you are in the estate planning process, consider that Ally Bank offers a variety of banking products from checking to savings products and even IRAs—all at interest rates that are consistently among the most competitive in the country.
 Learn more at Allybank.com or call live, 24/7 customer care at 877-247-ALLY (2559) today.